A Quick and Easy Vintage Sofa Makeover

 This is as much of the office as I can show without including the half-done wall where the built-ins will go.

 The only missing part in this home office is the actual working space.
-I can assure you that the irony is not lost on me!
+I can assure you, the irony is not lost on me!

 Vintage sofa makeover022